-Photograph by Alfred Stieglitz
+Photograph by Edward Weston

 "Perhaps all the dragons of our lives are princesses who are only waiting to see us once, beautiful and brave.
 Perhaps everything terrible is in its deepest being something that needs our love."
 Rainer Maria Rilke